Update or delete? Cleaning up old content on your site

 Delete irrelevant posts or pages

-When I talk about deleting old content, I don’t mean just pressing “delete” and then forgetting about it.
-If you do that, the content might show up in Google for weeks after deletion.
+When we talk about deleting old content, I don’t mean simply pressing “delete” and forgetting about it.
+If you do that, the content may still appear in Google search results for weeks after deletion.
 The URL might actually have some link value as well, which would be a shame to waste.
+So, what should you do?
+Here are two options:

 “301 Redirect” the old post to a related one